 - (as junior to Akash Nawbatt QC) for HMRC in Fowler v HMRC a taxpayer's appeal to the Court of Appeal on the interpretation of 'employment' in the UK-South Africa Double Tax Treaty (Upper Tribunal decision UKUT 219 (TCC));

-- (as junior to Jolyon Maugham QC) for the taxpayer in its appeal to the First-tier Tribunal concerning the valuation and apportionment of goodwill in the purchase of a partnership and a limited company.
+- (as junior to Jolyon Maugham QC) for the taxpayer in its appeal to the FTT concerning the valuation and apportionment of goodwill in the purchase of a partnership and a limited company.

-Colm has written talks on limb (b) worker status.
+Colm has written talks on limb (b) worker status and discrimination on the grounds of religion.

 Recently, Colm was instructed to draft pleadings and represent the network arm of a national utility in proceedings brought by a construction contractor, raising issues of contractual interpretation and misrepresentation.
 This built on his experience as a legal researcher in a leading construction set prior to commencing pupillage.